d33pthi/WindowsInstaller/README.txt

 ===================

 1) Run "Osdag-Windows-x86.exe" and follow the on-screen instructions.
 (You need to have administrative privileges to install Osdag.)
+Note:
-Note: If you already have an earlier version of Osdag installed on your system, please uninstall it before installing the latest version.
+	a) If you already have an earlier version of Osdag installed on your system, please uninstall it before installing the latest version.
 Please see above section for reference.
+	b) If you have problems installing the Osdag setup, try disabling the anti virus during the INSTALLATION.
+Once Osdag is installed, you can enable it back.

 2) In the "Choose Install Location" step, choose the location where you want to install Osdag and click "Next".
 Note: The default location is your Desktop.
 You can change that location but if you install Osdag in a location where administrative privileges are required, you will need adminstrative privileges to run Osdag every single time.